By Chance or Choice:

 the April Peace Treaty with England was received, and immediately the yacht

-de Hoen (Hen) was sent to Curaçao. e panic was over for a time and normal
+de Hoen (Hen) was sent to Curaçao. e panic was over for a time and normal

 trade and commerce resumed.
-By July 27, the
+By July 27, the Koning Solomon was about to leave

 for the Fatherland, and by August, the barque D’Zwaluw arrived from Virginia.

-Earlier, the barque De Jonge Raaf arrived from the West Indies. e company
+Earlier, the barque De Jonge Raaf arrived from the West Indies. e company

-directors wrote to Stuyvesant and his council to expect the ships
+directors wrote to Stuyvesant and his council to expect the ships Peereboom

 and Gelderse Bloem together with “a party of boys and girls from the orphan